Dealing with parents and playing time issues

 3. Role filling.

 Expand your explanations to athletes and parents to cover the concept of filling roles on a team.
-In basketball for example you need more than just scorers.
-Individuals who can rebound play defense and handle the ball also are necessary and critical to the team’s success.
+In basketball, you need more than just scorers.
+Individuals who can rebound, play defense and handle the ball also are necessary and critical to the team’s success.

 4. Make it a contract.

 The parents’ signature and date on this contract indicates that they have read and understand the provisions.
-If there is ever a problem pull this document out of your files and use it as the first line of defense.
+If there is ever a problem, pull out this document and use it as the first line of defense.

 5. Talk to your coaches assistants.